 Can entertainment be anything other than what we already know we want?
 And is art what we didn't know we wanted but discovered we needed?

-In addition to contemporary dance, Edie has performed in music videos and as a back up dancer for artists such as Amanda Lepore, Zola Jesus, The Chrystal Ark, April March, Of Montreal, and Madonna Impersonator Chris America!
-Edie can be found on Youtube as Comedy Central's "Succubus".
+Edie has performed in music videos and as a back up dancer for artists such as Sasha Velour, Amanda Lepore, Zola Jesus, and Madonna Impersonator Chris America!
+Edie can be found on Youtube as Comedy Central's "Succubus"; and appears on occasion in Taylor Mac's magical 24 Decades of Popular Music.
 In 2011 she joined the opening cast of Absinthe at Caesar's Palace in Las Vegas, which won Best New Show and is still selling out today.
-Currently she performs solo cabaret numbers around New York city and elsewhere regularly.

 As a choreographer Edie has created numerous events, works for children, non dancers and burlesque performers.
 Notably this includes a French television commercial directed by Michel Gondry, and coaching Burlesque-Circus superstar Trixie Little’s number that won her the title Miss Exotic World 2015.
 She was honored in 2006 to create a fashion show of Robert Rauschenberg's costumes commissioned by the Merce Cunningham Dance Foundation, and supervised by Merce Cunningham.
 Edie choreographed (and performed the role of Secretary Edith) off- Broadway in Angela DiCarlo's original musical parody of Mad Men: "The Mad World of Miss Hathaway"; noted as Low Brow Brilliant in New York Magazine.
 Recently she choreographed productions of Rent, and Urinetown at the United Nations International School.